easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system

+# 20191110
+## added *checkInvDyn.slx* to check steady state force rendering
+I had doubts about the mapping between joint torque and TCP force. so I added this by modifying *simTAUcheckOTorq.slx* and adding force disturbance on TCP. it's supposed to use *linAtOP.m* with it to check the joint torques. the gravity was also turned off to only see the rendering force effect. now I knew more things about TAU.

+apparently, when rendering a z force, with 0 gravity or no gravity compensation, the points on x and y axes were quite "special". along x axis (horizontal), joint 6 torque should be 0 or at least close to. with the same force, the lower plane needed more from joint 6 than the upper plane. this was actually in line with the ramp effect in stiffness. along y axis (vertical), joint 5 torque should be 0. this should be expected based on the mechanism. so, one mystery solved and the calculation from rendered force to joint torque was considered correct now.

+this file was probably not so useful. currently it's only good for this.

+## current performance of OL
+*userHandInit.m* was further modified. there were some bugs that I hadn't thought of before and they were fixed. most importantly, the stop position for TCP and hand.
+**with the current params (10 N pressing) and only tested at the origin**, the rendered stiffness could reach 8000 - 8500. above this number, the rendered stiffness from the scope started to oscillate a lot. it was not until 13000 that the joints started to saturate.
+12000 was still ok.
+but again, keep in mind. this had to do with QP and pressing force.
+I had some rough "stiffness calculation and scope" to monitor it. it's not conclusive. this number was found based on whether the stiffness from the scope was oscillating (too much), whether any joint torques were saturated, and whether the rendered force was stabilized at the corresponding level with the pressing force. other things like the real oscillation in z position were not really considered.

+ok. so, there was this case.
+when everything worked, rendering force (ref) should be the same as the rendered force and the pressing force. everything should at a force balance. but this was what happened: with 10 N pressing, and if I desired to render a 20000 wall, the rendering force would actually grow larger than 10 N. this meant more penetration into the wall, hence larger rendering force as a reference signal. but, ok, this was probably the effect of a large oscillation, not really a penetration. and also b/c the desired stiffness was higher, magnifying the rendering force reference signal. but, yeah, with a 8000 wall, you got a nicer stable end position.

+b/c the "disturbance"was different now, the way to calculate "stiffness" should also be a bit different. it could be a stable/mean value of the period where the pushing force was not changing anymore. other metrics could also be kept but I had to take care of the zero-crossing behavior in position b/c it should oscillate around the wall, which was at 0.

+how to compare the 2 (OL vs. DMIMO) was still a problem.

+## added hand model and collision detection to DMIMO
+saved *disturbTest.slx* as *disturbTestAddHand.slx* to develop this. the hand was added with no problem. the XY stage was set to passive.
+I thought it's ok to have both. added CDMIMO as the controller. the performance was too good when using the hand as disturbance. then, collision detection was also added. it was implemented with a 1D look-up table and "nearest" method. the signal was directly measured from the model as what I did with MOP. this could be replaced by what's used in OL (ForKin).

+after adding collision detection, the performance dropped a little. more importantly, b/c at one point, all force would be deactivated, TCP would free fall a little until it's reactivated again. then my question was, would it be possible to separate the two? obviously, one was gravity compensation while the other force rendering. the later should be turned off while the prior should be kept. if possible, this would be a real controller for all workspace for all time.

+## misc
+- the simulation time was increase to 2 s for the system to stabilize.

+- there were so many things implemented with problems. it's not well-parameterized. more work needed to be done for more complex cases.

 # 20191109
 ## failed to recreate things found in [1106 log](https://github.com/easyt0re/piecewiseLinearModel#20191106) on OL
 in misc, I logged that torque from joint 6 was perfectly 0.